Soccer-Vlahovic fires Fiorentina up to fifth after Bologna thriller | Sports-Games

 Soccer-Vlahovic fires Fiorentina up to fifth after Bologna thriller

-Fiorentina won their first away match in more than two months by beating Bologna 3-2 to climb above AS Roma into fifth in Serie A on Sunday, as league top scorer Dusan Vlahovic took his seasonal tally to 13 goals.
+Fiorentina won their first away match in more than two months by beating Bologna 3-2 to climb above AS Roma into fifth in Serie A on Sunday, while Hellas Verona produced an extraordinary second-half comeback from three goals down to beat Venezia 4-3.
+La Viola clinched a hard-fought victory in the "Derby dell’Appennino" to end a four-match away losing run stretching back to Sept.

-Fiorentina won their first away match in more than two months by beating Bologna 3-2 to climb above AS Roma into fifth in Serie A on Sunday, as league top scorer Dusan Vlahovic took his seasonal tally to 13 goals.
-The teams began the day level on 24 points, but Fiorentina clinched a hard-fought victory in the "Derby dell'Appennino" to end a four-match away losing run stretching back to Sep.
-26.
+Fiorentina won their first away match in more than two months by beating Bologna 3-2 to climb above AS Roma into fifth in Serie A on Sunday, while Hellas Verona produced an extraordinary second-half comeback from three goals down to beat Venezia 4-3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)